Understanding Neural Coding on Latent Manifolds by Sharing Features and Dividing Ensembles: Methods

-where we set $\kappa=0$, thus obtaining a uniform prior distribution on the hypersphere \citep[with unspecified $\mu$, see][]{davidson2018hyperspherical}.
-Analogously, we let our variational posterior factorize, i.e.,
+giving uniform prior distributions.
+Analogously, we let our variational posteriors factorize as

-Here, the parameters of the Normal and von Mises distribution (mean, variance, and concentration) are input dependent, and trained with the reparametrization trick.
+Here, the distribution-specific parameters $\mu(x)$ and $\sigma(x)$ are themselves input dependent, and given by a functional mapping which is learned using the reparametrization trick.
 We use a temporal (1D) convolutional neural network to parameterize $q$.
 To enforce circular latents, we let the encoder output vectors in $\mathbb{R}^2$, which we subsequently normalize to avoid discontinuities when estimating angles \citep{zhou2019continuity}.
 We remark that although a convolutional filter was used, temporal smoothness was not explicitly included in the latent dynamics of $z$ in the model used for producing the results in Sec. \ref{sec:experiments}.
 It is, however, a straightforward inclusion to incorporate (see Appx. \ref{section:temporal_transition_priors}).

 For the decoder, in clear contrast to standard VAEs, we pick a simple parametric function $f$ to parameterize the reconstruction term $p(x|z)$.
 As argued above, this is a crucial choice in the interest of defining simple biologically meaningful link functions (i.e., tuning curves) between (potentially complex) latent variables and neural activity.
 Specifically, we have